myatnoewai9669-cmd/Inkguard-AI/README.md

 Where most AI writing tools stop at generation and leave safety checking to separate, disconnected services, InkGuard AI runs generation and safety review in the same pass — turning a multi-tool, multi-tab workflow into a single dashboard action that returns a ready-to-publish result with its risk rating attached, typically in a few seconds per check rather than the minutes it takes to run the same content through several standalone checkers.

-Beyond the platform itself, we've built and open-sourced a range of websites under the InkGuard AI umbrella — including this platform itself, live at `inkguard-ai.42web.io` — made freely available for students to test, explore, and learn from — no strings attached.
+Beyond the platform itself, we've built and open-sourced a range of websites under the InkGuard AI umbrella — including this platform itself, live at `ink.freedev.app` — made freely available for students to test, explore, and learn from — no strings attached.
 It's not about profit or recognition; it's about making technology genuinely accessible, so that anyone, regardless of technical background, can pick it up and use it with ease.

 The result is a complete content workflow — generate, detect, verify, and humanize — all in one dashboard, built to be as effortless for a first-time user as it is powerful for a professional team.